NicolaLovo/GoogleCloudNotes/ch5-networking-services/ch5.7-vpc-network-peering.md

 - peer across VPCs in same or different projects/organizations
 - reduces network latency -> stay in Google's network
 - increased network security
-- reduce network costs -> only traffic with public IPs is billed
+- reduce network costs -> only traffic with public IPs is billed, with this only internal IPs are used

 Notes:

 - each VPC remains administratively independent
   - different firewall rules, routes...
 - peering becomes active when proper configuration from each side is done
-- during peering the VPCs exchange all subnet routes, also custom routes could be exchanged
+- during peering the VPCs exchange all subnet routes,
+  - custom routes can be exchanged if requested

 Restrictions:

 - CIDR ranges cannot overlap between directly peered VPCs
 - no overlapping subnet ranges between directly peered VPCs
-- cannot directly filter which subnets of peered VPC are filtered: those have to be configured with firewall rules
+- cannot directly filter which subnets of peered VPC are reachable: those have to be configured with firewall rules
-  - by default ingress traffic in VMs is blocked by the *implied deny ingress rule*
+  - by default ingress traffic in VMs is blocked by the _implied deny ingress rule_
 - no transitive peering is allowed
 - internal DNS is not accessible for compute engine in peered VPCs since it needs an IP to communicate